-This post is part of our ongoing series, A Better Agency, which looks at many of the difficulties that can arise when working with an agency, and what Forthea is doing to overcome it.
+This post is part of our series, A Better Agency, which looks at many of the different challenges that can arise when working with an agency, and what Forthea is doing to overcome it.

 SEO can be a hard thing to measure.
-Keywords rise and fall, search volume in Google is outside of your control, and webmasters can no longer tell the true searcher intent behind queries.
+Keyword rankings rise and fall, search volume in Google is outside of your control, and tying conversions to a specific channel can sometimes be a challenge .
 In this world of ambiguity, how do you bring something concrete to your clients to show improvement?
-That’s the question I’ll try to answer with the rest of this post.
+That’s the question we try to answer with the rest of this post.

 Tangible SEO Results